 There’s a variety of cat diapers to choose from.
 Here’s an overview of the different kinds:

-- Cat pants: This type was initially developed to prevent male cats from spraying and used as stud pants.
+- Cat pants aka stud pants: This type was initially developed to prevent male cats from spraying and used as stud pants.
 But they’ve proven to be great as female cat diapers.
 Useful for female cats in heat who may be prone to spraying.
 They’re similar to reusable diapers in that you use an absorbent liner.

 Health and hygiene tips

 When your cat wears a diaper, you have to be vigilant about hygiene.
 Having a diaper around their waist isn’t natural.
 It can cause skin irritation and rashes if you’re not careful.
-We’ve gathered some tips below.:
+I’ve gathered some tips below.:

 - Change the diaper often: Just like a baby, you should try to change the cat diaper as often as possible.
 The trapped moisture in the diaper can wreak havoc when pressed against your cat’s body.
 If there’s cat poop, change it immediately!
 Never leave your kitty in dirty diapers.

 - Clean your cat’s skin: Use unscented, alcohol-free wipes to remove dirt, feces, and urine from your cat’s skin and fur.

 - Treat rashes: If a rash develops, consult your veterinarian about a cat-approved ointment that you can apply.
 Avoid using any cream from your medicine cabinet because it could contain ingredients not suitable for felines.